-INSERT FIGURE 1 ABOUT HERE
+INSERT FIGURE 1 HERE

-Results showed that the R2 results for job insecurity and intentions to leave the organizations werte moderate (0.24) and (0.25) respectivly, whereas the R2 value of horizontal solidarity was rather weak (0.08),.
-In addition to measuring the R2 values, the change in the R2 value when a specified exogenous construct was omitted from the model was tested to evaluate its impact on the endogenous constructs.
+Results showed that the R2 results for job insecurity and intentions to leave the organizations were moderate, (0.24) and (0.25) respectivly, whereas the R2 value of horizontal solidarity was rather weak (0.08).
+In addition to measuring the R2 values, the change in the R2 value when a specified exogenous construct was omitted from the model, was tested to evaluate its impact on the endogenous constructs.
 This measure is referred to as the f2 effect size, where values of 0.02, 0.15, and 0.35, respectively, represent small, medium, and large effects (Hair et al. 2016).

-Results indicated weak effect size of incivility on job insecurity was 0.189 and 0.104 on intentions to leave the organization/ althogh the effect size of solidarity on .
+Results indicated a weak effect size both of incivility on job insecurity (0.189) and of on intentions to leave the organization(0.104). / although the effect size of solidarity on .
 In turn, the effect size of job insecurity on intentions to leave the organization was 0.078.
 Additional small effect sizes were noted: Solidarity and the moderation of solidarity on the relationship between incivility and job insecurity both had an effect size of 0.023 on job insecurity.
 Lastly the moderation of solidarity on the relationship between incivility and intentions to leave the organization had an effect size of 0.032.

 The blindfolding procedure was also used to assess the predictive relevance (Q2) of the path model.
 Values larger than 0 suggest that the model has predictive relevance for a specific endogenous construct.
-The Q2 values showed predictive relevance of all endogenous constructs as follows: Job Insecurity (0.131); Intentions to Leave the Organization (0.179); Horizontal Solidarity (0.048)
+The Q2 values show predictive relevance of all endogenous constructs as follows: Job Insecurity (0.131); Intentions to Leave the Organization (0.179); Horizontal Solidarity (0.048)

 Significance analyses of the direct effects are specified in Table 2

-INSERT TABLE 2 AROUND HERE
+INSERT TABLE 2 HERE

-As can be seen in Table 2, solidarity moderated the relationship between Incivility and both job insecurity and intentions to leave the organization.
-In order to understand the meaning of the interaction, a simple slope analysis, as presented in figure two and figure three, revealed that when incivility is high as can be seemn in figure two, those prataining to the low solidarity pole are prone to report job insecurity more than those who experience high solidarity.
+As can be seen in Table 2, solidarity moderated the relationship between incivility and both job insecurity and intentions to leave the organization.
+In order to understand the meaning of the relationship, a simple slope analysis, as presented in figures two and three, reveals that when incivility is high - as can be seen in figure two - those pertaining to the low solidarity pole are prone to report job insecurity more than those who experience high solidarity.
 In the absence of incivility, the difference is smaller but still in favour of those who experience horizontal solidarity

-INSERT FIGURE 2 AROUND HERE
+INSERT FIGURE 2 HERE

-INSERT FIGURE 3 AROUND HERE
+INSERT FIGURE 3 HERE

-Figure three indicates even a more complicated reality.
-While experiancing incivility , those who also experience horizontal solidarity will be prone to express their willingness to leave the organization compare to those who do not have support from others while in the absence of incivility those lower in solidaity are more prone to express their willingness to leave the organization.
+Figure three indicates an even more complicated reality.
+While experiencing incivility , those who also experience horizontal solidarity are more prone to express their willingness to leave the organization compared to those who do not have support from others; while in the absence of incivility those lower in solidarity are more prone to express their willingness to leave the organization.

 Discussion